codemismatch/rubylearning/content/pages/tutorials/simple-constructs.md

     url: /tutorials/ruby-names/
 ---

-> Adapted from Satish Talim's “Simple Constructs” lesson.
+> Adapted from Satish Talim's "Simple Constructs" lesson.

 Ruby keeps branching syntax lightweight.
 Parentheses on `if`/`while` are optional, and indentation follows the semantic blocks (`if ... end`).